Skip to content

 Create a new project structure in the current directory.

-Use the --template to select a template.
+Use the --template command option to select a template.
 The following are built in:

 • exe - the default template, produces an executable.